 Bringing a new baby home is both exciting and a little nerve racking.
 One of the main areas of uncertainty is around sleep.
-Here are some tips to keeping your big babe on track when it comes to sleep.
+As a child and infant sleep consultant I have dealt with this challenge a lot.
+Here are some of my expert tips for sleep tips for newborns and a sibling.

 - White noise can be a great tool to use to minimise disruption.
 I don’t recommend loud white noise but it is a great way to drown out external noise.
 This can also be effective when your little one is sleeping and you have a toddler cyclone rolling through the house.